Back to the home page

 3. Reboot your computer.

-4. Now download a free legal VM with Windows 7 Enterprise (IE11 on Win7).
-Preferably not Windows 8.x or 10, because those VM's are less useful (I'll explain that later).
-You can use this legal VM with Windows 7 for 90 days.
-Don't forget to activate it within a couple of days, by means of the DOS command slmgr /ato (see the instruction on the wallpaper of Windows 7).
+4. Now download a free legal VM with Windows 10.
+You can use this legal VM with Windows 10 for 90 days.
+Don't forget to activate it, by means of the DOS command slmgr /ato (see the instruction on the wallpaper of Windows 10).

-After those 540 days you can simply delete the existing VM and import a new clean VM, which should give you another 540 days.
-It's therefore useful to keep the downloaded file; after 18 months, that'll save you some time.....
+After those 90 days you can simply delete the existing VM and import a new clean VM, which should give you another 90 days.
+It's therefore useful to keep the downloaded file; after three months, that'll save you some time.....

 5. Unzip the VM (it's a .ova file).